spamhaus/rspamd-dqs/README.md

+# THIS IS A BETA BRANCH!

+You can use for testing the final code that will be published at the end of January but you WILL NEED to change the zone for the abused-legit zone before mid February or your detection rate will fall considerably!

 # Using DQS with Rspamd

 This repository contains configuration files for Rspamd, (https://rspamd.com/) for use with the Spamhaus Technology Data Query Service (DQS) product.